anhtu-pham/AMBA-Interfaces/README.md

-# AMBA_Interfaces
+# AMBA Interfaces

-Design digital hardware architectures for APB and AHB interfaces with SystemVerilog.
+Design digital hardware architectures of AMBA AHB and APB interfaces for SoC subordinate with SystemVerilog.